The Plan

 Building rail alongside the W&OD trail will make the trail a stronger option for bikers and pedestrians on their commutes and daily travel, as they can use the trail to get to their local station.
 Bikes will be able to be left at stations or bought on board trains.

-At a top speed of 90 miles per hour, W&OD commuter rail will be faster than driving, at a lower cost.
+Avoiding traffic, W&OD commuter rail will be faster than driving, at a lower cost.
 It beats the non-toll route from Purcellville to DC by 45 minutes, and the toll route by 10 minutes.

 The line will take travelers from Leesburg to East Falls Church in 27 minutes, and from Purcellville to Falls Church in 35 minutes.
 From there, the trip to DC is just 15 minutes.